jokla/CarND-LaneLines-P1/writeup.md

 You can find the video file here: [video_challenge](./extra.mp4)

+The right line is a little jumpy mainly because of the curve: the function `fitline` is trying to fit a line on a curvy lane.
+It would be useful to shrink the ROI in this case, but I preferred to keep the same ROI size used in the first two videos.

-In fact, if we analyze the steps using a snapshot from the challenge video, we can notice that the Canny detector is not very useful:
+If we analyze the steps using a snapshot from the challenge video, we can notice that the Canny detector is not very useful:

 <img src="./img_doc/original_challenge.png" width="360" alt="Combined Image" /> <img src="./img_doc/canny_challenge.png" width="360" alt="Combined Image" />